create3000/x_ite/docs/_posts/components/Geometry2D/Disk2D.md

 Disk2D is a geometry node that defines a filled (or partially filled) planar circle with center (0,0).

-The Disk2D node belongs to the **Geometry2D** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The Disk2D node belongs to the **Geometry2D** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy